neicnordic/neic-sda/docs/index.md

 1.  **Structure**: Provides overview material for how the services can be deployed in different constellations and highlights communication paths.

-1.  **Communication**: Provides more detailed communication focused documentation, such as OpenAPI-specs for APIs, rabbit-mq message flow, and database information flow details.
+2.  **Communication**: Provides more detailed communication focused documentation, such as OpenAPI-specs for APIs, rabbit-mq message flow, and database information flow details.

-1.  **Services**: Per service detailed specifications and documentation.
+3.  **Services**: Per service detailed specifications and documentation.

-1.  **Guides**: Topic-guides for topics like "Deployment", "Federated vs. Standalone", "Troubleshooting services", etc.
+4.  **Guides**: Topic-guides for topics like "Deployment", "Federated vs. Stand-alone", "Troubleshooting services", etc.

 > NOTE:
 > NB!!!
 Content below to be considered moved into introductory pages of STRUCTURE and COMMUNICATION sections: